bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

 Then use the image directory (~/chromiumos/src/build/images/moblab-generic-vm/latest) for creating the moblab VM.
-To iterate, simply rebuild the package your changing, and use cros deploy it to the moblab VM.
+To iterate, simply rebuild the package your changing, and cros deploy it to the moblab VM.

 Continuing the example above, if you were working on autotest infrastructure
 code: